 Table of Contents

-Fluoride can help oral health by strengthening tooth enamel.
-It is a mineral found in bones and teeth.
+Fluoride is a mineral found in bones and teeth.
 It can also be found naturally in water, soil, plants, rocks, and even air.
+It can help oral health by strengthening tooth enamel.

-Fluoride is a term commonly used in oral hygiene and dentistry as it is often used to strengthen enamel.
+Fluoride is a term commonly used in oral hygiene and dentistry.
+It is often used to strengthen enamel.

 Enamel is the hard outer layer of your teeth.
 Plaque on the surface of your teeth produces acids that can break down enamel.
 Sugary foods and drinks accelerate plaque.